Augu000/StockMarket-Kursinis/README.md

 # 3. Results and Summary

-✅ The program successfully fetches stock data from the Finnhub API and displays it to the user.
+✅ The program successfully fetches stock data from the Finnhub API and displays it to the user. <br>
 ✅ The program demonstrates the successful implementation of user management and stock data fetching functionalities.

 ## c.
 How it would be possible to extend your application?